decred/dcrd/crypto/blake256/README.md

 The hash is then obtained via the `Sum224` (BLAKE-224) or `Sum256` (BLAKE-256)
 method on the respective hasher instance.

+See the "Rolling Hasher Usage" example linked in the [Examples](#examples) section to see rolling hashing in action.

 ## Saving and Resuming Intermediate States

 Many applications involve hashing data that always starts with the same sequence